FermedePommerieux/rpi-mailai/mailai/README.md

   metrics, privacy checks, and a `proposals` section where learner-generated rules are rendered as YAML diffs with an explanation.

-Both messages are limited to 128 KB.
-MailAI attempts to keep the payload below 64 KB by truncating verbose sections such as `notes` and `proposals` while preserving the most relevant entries.
+Both messages inherit their soft and hard size limits from `config.cfg`.
+MailAI attempts to keep the payload below the soft ceiling by truncating verbose sections such as `notes` and `proposals` while preserving the most relevant entries.
 Example documents are provided under [`examples/rules.yaml`](../examples/rules.yaml) and [`examples/status.yaml`](../examples/status.yaml).
 Account bootstrap data for `accountctl` is illustrated in [`examples/accounts.yaml`](../examples/accounts.yaml).